Ignacio Herrera

-Ignacio José Herrera Fernández (born 14 October 1987) is a Chilean footballer who plays for Barnechea in the Primera B de Chile.
+Ignacio José Herrera Fernández (born 14 October 1987) is a Chilean footballer who plays as a forward for Universidad de Concepción.

 Club career

 On 4 August 2015, it was reported that he joined Deportes Iquique.

 On 29 February 2016, Herrera signed for Kazakhstan Premier League side Irtysh Pavlodar.

 On 3 January 2017, Herrera signed for Azerbaijan Premier League side Neftchi Baku.
 On 23 April 2017, Herrera scored for Neftchi in a 3–2 defeat to Zira, only for the game to be awarded as a 3–0 victory to Zira two days later after Neftchi Baku fielded 7 foreign players in the match.
 In October 2017, Herrera extended his contract with Neftchi Baku for another six-months, until the end of the 2017–18 season.
 During the 2017–18 season Herrera scored 8 goals for Neftchi and became the top goalscorer of the team in the season.

 On 29 June 2018, Herrera signed for K League 2 side Seoul E-Land.

 In September 2021, he joined Lamezia Terme in the Italian Serie D.

+Back in Chile, he joined Barnechea.
+In 2024, he signed with Deportes Recoleta, but he quit after the second matchday of the Primera B, switching to Universidad de Concepción.

+Personal life

+Herrera is the son of the former football goalkeeper Fernando Herrera.